jiaoshuntian/ivory-operator/docs/content/references/crd.md

-The specification of monitoring tools that connect to PostgreSQL
+The specification of monitoring tools that connect to IvorySQL

 <table>
     <thead>